Helen-Mercy-CLOUD/sql-project/README.md

 The system uses Primary Keys and Foreign Keys to maintain relationships between tables, ensuring data integrity and consistency.

-🔷 Purpose of the Project
+**Purpose of the Project**

     The main objective of this project is to:

     Organize sales-related data in a structured format

     Maintain relationships between customers and their orders

     Track product inventory automatically

     Generate meaningful sales reports using SQL queries

 Demonstrate advanced database concepts like:

     Joins

     Aggregate Functions

     Subqueries

     Views

     Stored Procedures

     Triggers

-🔷 Real-World Application
+**Real-World Application**

-This system can be used in:
+**This system can be used in:**

     Retail Shops

     E-commerce Platforms

     Wholesale Businesses

     Inventory Management Systems

     It helps businesses monitor:

     Total sales revenue

     Category-wise sales

     Customer purchase history

     Product stock availability

-🔷 Technologies Used
+**Technologies Used**

     MySQL – Database Management System

     SQL (DDL, DML, DQL) – For creating and managing data

+**What is WHERE in SQL?**

+    The WHERE clause in SQL is used to filter records from a table based on a specific condition.

+    It allows you to retrieve only the data that meets certain criteria instead of displaying all records.